 1. Donate through our shopping cart :

 Women Make Movies

 New York, NY 10001

-We believe the film industry must change, and truly represent the full diversity of our world, including LGBTQI filmmakers and women with disabilities.
-Most importantly, we think diverse filmmakers should be able to win acclaim and build long-term careers.
+Women Make Movies is a 501(c)(3) non-profit and a leading national organization dedicated to supporting women and women identified documentary directors and producers.
+We believe the film industry must truly represent the full diversity of our world, and that diverse filmmakers should be able to win acclaim and build long-term careers.

 Here’s what we accomplished in the last year:

-- More than 1,000 filmmakers around the world attended our workshops and webinars, gaining career skills they need to succeed
+- More than 1,500 filmmakers around the world attended our workshops and webinars, gaining career skills they need to succeed

 Your tax-deductible donation to Women Make Movies will help more diverse women get their films made.
 You’ll be supporting our goal of increasing the audiences for independent films by women that shed light on important issues and creating visibility for the women who are invisible in mainstream media.
 You’ll also be helping emerging women filmmakers get training, technical assistance and information.